DGames95/binance-crypto-bot/doc/Design.md

 - combining multiple models for different situations, e.g. arbitrage and main trading model, short and long term strategy
 - bullish/bearish meter that tones up or down aggressiveness in all models

+## Questions

+how to handle errors and maintain safety without just stopping the whole bot

+logging implementation

 ### brainstorming